 Ingredients (6 refills):

 This is a great recipe for any dog, but it’s a little higher calorie than some other options.
-Our dogs go crazy about it and we have to cut Prim off after half an hour sometimes!
-If you want it to be fewer calories, you can use fewer oats, but that will also shorten the duration, as well.
-The ingredients are cheap and most people have at least half of them on hand.
+Our dogs go crazy about it and we have to cut Prim off sometimes!
+If you want it to be fewer calories, you can use fewer oats, but that will also shorten the duration as well.
+The ingredients are cheap, and most people have at least half of them on hand.

 Oat and pumpkin

 This recipe is easy to create and doesn’t require a blender.
-Toss all the ingredients in a bowl and mix it until it’s even.
-The consistency should be similar to a no bake cookie.
+Toss all the ingredients in a bowl and mix them.
+The consistency should be similar to a no-bake cookie.

-Our dogs love this recipe and it lasts over a half an hour easily, which is great for us!
+Our dogs love this recipe and it lasts over half an hour easily, which is great for us!
 We highly recommend it and think your dog will love it, too!
+You can substitute pumpkin with any other high-fiber vegetable that’s safe, but it’s one of our dogs’ favorite fruits and vegetables dogs can eat.
+Pumpkin can increase your dog’s stool frequency, which is great if your dog is having issues with constipation.

 Peanut butter and banana